vcrini/tutorial/go/pclaig/pragprog.com/rggo/workingFiles/mdp/README.md

 ## Features

 - Support for links [PragProg](https://pragprog.com)
-- Support for other features
+- Support for other features but they are not o useful

 ## How to install